Evil Empire speech

-The "Evil Empire" speech was a speech delivered by then-United States president Ronald Reagan to the National Association of Evangelicals on March 8, 1983, at the height of the Cold War and the Soviet–Afghan War.
+The "Evil Empire" speech was a speech by then-United States president Ronald Reagan to the National Association of Evangelicals on March 8, 1983, at the height of the Cold War and the Soviet–Afghan War.
 In that speech, Reagan referred to the Soviet Union as an "evil empire" and as "the focus of evil in the modern world".
 Reagan explicitly rejected the notion that the United States and the Soviet Union were equally responsible for the Cold War and the ongoing nuclear arms race between the two nations; rather, he asserted that the conflict was a battle between good and evil.

 Background

 Reagan's chief speechwriter at the time, Anthony R. Dolan, coined the phrase "evil empire" for Reagan's use.
 Dolan included similar language in a draft for Reagan's June 1982 speech before the British House of Commons in London, but reviewers flagged and struck the phrasing.
-On June 19, 1981, during a meeting with Singapore’s Lee Kuan Yew, Lee referred to the Soviet Union as an “empire which extended across Eurasia.”
-According to Lee’s memoirs, “Reagan’s ears pricked up at the word ‘empire.’
-He told Richard Allen to use that word more frequently when describing the Soviet domain.”
+On June 19, 1981, during a meeting with Singapore prime minister Lee Kuan Yew, Lee referred to the Soviet Union as an “empire which extended across Eurasia.”
+According to Lee’s memoirs, "Reagan's ears pricked up at the word 'empire.'
+He told Richard Allen to use that word more frequently when describing the Soviet domain."
 Dolan included the phrase "evil empire" in drafts for Reagan's speech at the National Association of Evangelicals' 41st annual convention.
 White House staffers who saw drafts of the speech, including David Gergen, repeatedly struck the "evil empire" portion; the speech eventually reached Reagan with the "evil empire" portion included, staffer critics concluding the event would be minor and unlikely to attract attention.

 When Reagan reviewed and edited the draft himself, he extended the material on domestic matters.
 Dolan had included a reference to "abortion on demand" as a "great moral evil"; Reagan cut the line and added a remark asserting that "until it can be proven that the unborn child is not a living entity" its "right to life, liberty & the pursuit of happiness must be protected".
 Reagan left the "evil empire" phrase and did not substantially alter the draft's strongly anti-communist tone.